ebzzry/ebzzry.github.io/src/quotes.md

 Quotes
 ======================================================================

+This page contains a list of curated quotations, aphorisms, and proverbs that I have collected over the years.

 * "The aspects you are willing to ignore are more important than the aspects you are willing to accept."<br>
   -- Erik Naggum